RachelLi13/TestBox/README.md

-Coding challenge for TextBox interview
+# Coding challenge for TestBox interview